Blendify/blender-manual/blender_docs/manual/grease_pencil/structure.rst

 ======

 The main element used in editing Grease Pencil Object are points.
 Points represent a single point in 3D space.

-Each point store all the properties that define the final appearance of the strokes as its X,Y,Z Location, thickness, alpha, UV rotation for textures and Weight.
+Each point store all the properties that define the final appearance of the strokes as its location, thickness, alpha, UV rotation for textures and weight.

 Edit Lines